ORNL/cpp-proposals-pub/D1673/blas_interface.md

 following in support of adding linear algebra to the C++ Standard
 Library:

-* P0939 calls out "Support for demanding applications in important application areas, such as medical, finance, automotive, and games (e.g., key libraries...)" as an area of general concern that "we should not ignore."
+* P0939R0 calls out "Support for demanding applications in important application areas, such as medical, finance, automotive, and games (e.g., key libraries...)" as an area of general concern that "we should not ignore."
 All of these areas depend on linear algebra.

 * "Is my proposal essential for some important application domain?"
-  Large and small private companies, national laboratories, and academics all depend on linear algebra for multiple application domains.
+  Many large and small private companies, science and engineering laboratories, and academics in many different fields all depend on linear algebra.

 * "We need better support for modern hardware": Modern hardware spends many of its cycles in linear algebra.
 For decades, hardware